Future Value Interest Factor (FVIF)

 Future Value Interest Factor = (1 + 0.08)4 = 1.3605

 Future Value = $5,000 * 1.3605 = $6,802.44

 The future value interest factor is also based on the concept of TVM (Time Value of Money).
-And is useful in real life scenarios by determining the future value today itself of amount to be received on a future date.
-This improvises decision making process for investments.
+And is useful in real-life scenarios by determining the future value today itself of amount to be received on a future date.
+This improvises the decision-making process for investments.